Rwyszynski/GYM-Organizer/README.md

 # It's an app that helps you to working out on gym, ant trace your progress.
-Additionally you can download your excercises by EST API
+Additionally you can download your excercises by REST API

 ## Used technologies: